 - Limit distractions - do not use your mobile device while walking.
 To keep all your senses alert, do not walk while listening to music through headphones.

 - Do not assume that a motorist has seen you.
-In fact, always assume that they have not - make eye contact with the driver before crossing in front of a vehicle.
+In fact, always assume that they have not - made eye contact with the driver before crossing in front of a vehicle.

-Our law firm has been advocating on behalf of injured Northern Californians for nearly four decades.
+Our law firm has advocated for injured Northern Californians for nearly four decades.
 We have successfully handled numerous pedestrian accident cases.
-If you or a loved one sustained injuries in a pedestrian versus motor vehicle accident, please call our South Lake Tahoe Pedestrian Accident Attorneys without delay for compassionate, free, and friendly advice.
-Our local phone number is (530) 392-9400.
-From outside the region, please use our toll-free number: (800) 404-5400.
-If you prefer, you may choose to send your inquiry online.
+If you or a loved one sustained an injury in a pedestrian versus motor vehicle accident, please call our South Lake Tahoe Pedestrian Accident Attorneys without delay for compassionate, free, and friendly advice at (530) 392-9400 or (800) 404-5400.

-Since 1982 we have helped South Lake Tahoe residents recover monetary damages in auto accidents, wrongful death claims, and motorcycle crashes, in addition to pedestrian and bicycle accidents.
+Since 1982, we have helped South Lake Tahoe residents recover monetary damages in auto accidents, wrongful death claims, motorcycle crashes, and pedestrian and bicycle accidents.
 Please visit our Settlements and Verdicts page to see what we have obtained for our clients.